Peckmore/Journey/README.md

 > "To be easy to learn and use, systems should adhere to both internal and external consistency — they should use the same patterns everywhere inside the system and should also follow web-, platform-, and domain-specific conventions." [^consistency-and-standards]

 We see that consistency is key to a positive user experience, and that it is important to follow both internal and external conventions.
-Within the scope of this project our main focus will be on internal consistency, as conceptually the completed tool would be used within a _browser_.
+Within the scope of this project our main focus will be on internal consistency, as conceptually the completed tool would be used within a browser.

 > "Internal consistency relates to consistency within a product or a family of products, either within a single application or across a family or suite of applications." [^consistency-and-standards]

-Our expectation is that if we maintain internal consistency with the _browser_ we are within, external consistency _should_ be provided for us, as the _browser_ should already follow external conventions.
+Our expectation is that if we maintain internal consistency with the browser we are within, external consistency _should_ be provided for us, as the browser should already follow external conventions.

 ## Design